13 Top Careers in Food & 6 Exciting Benefits They Offer

 - Projected job growth and openings—Eight percent, 3,700

 This position is sometimes similar to that of a food service manager except that it includes the addition of overseeing accommodations.
-Lodging managers, also known as hospitality managers, typically oversee entire facilities that include both accommodations and food services, like hotels and resorts.
+Hospitality managers, also known as lodging managers, typically oversee entire facilities that include both accommodations and food services, like hotels and resorts.
 They tend to focus on overall guest experiences and ensure that the business is organized and profitable.
-Lodging managers can be involved in many areas of financial, human resources, and operations management.
+Hospitality managers can be involved in many areas of financial, human resources, and operations management.

 If you like the sound of this interesting career path, then you may want to consider attending a hospitality management school.
 You could find a program that prepares you to work for all types and sizes of lodging establishments, from small inns to large corporate resorts.